Bryce-Davidson/Python-Deep-Dive/language_reference/language_reference.md

 # Language Reference

-This section is dedicated to sequentially explaining the python [language reference documentation][1].
+This section is dedicated to explaining the python [language reference documentation][1].

 ---